CCOM4995-Group8/Challenge-01/README.md

 Making the Walls:
-Firstly, we added a cube into the scene and used the scaling transformation to make it into a wall.
+Firstly, we added a cube into the scene and used the scaling transformation tool at the top left of the screen to make it into a wall.
 Then we duplicated said wall and placed them as the three walls that are adjacent to the door/opening.

 ![image](https://github.com/user-attachments/assets/91e78968-78be-4148-851c-6caba071dfb5)